 The foundation of RNAS Kingsnorth (1914)

 Since Sheppey was the birthplace of the British aeronautic industry, it is unsurprising that the RAF’s roots lie in Kent.
 In 1910, the Admiralty accepted the Royal Aero Club’s offer of two aircraft and the use of its instructors and airfield at Eastchurch.
 Four years later, the Royal Navy Air Service was inaugurated.
 By this time, the potential of airships had been recognised, and an airship station opened in July 1914 on the Hoo peninsula.
-It was called RNAS Kingsnorth, not to be confused with RAF Kingsnorth, south-east of Ashford, that would later be an important airfield.
+It was called RNAS Kingsnorth, not to be confused with RAF Kingsnorth, south-east of Ashford, an advanced landing ground in WW2.
 The early emphasis at RNAS Kingsnorth was on airship experimentation, later developing into construction.
 It increasingly served as a training centre as WW1 elevated its significance, and provided a Royal Navy meteorological service as well as a base for anti-submarine patrols.
 It was decommissioned in 1921, and in 1963 became the site of the Kingsnorth power station, which itself was decommissioned in 2012.

 The HMS Bulwark disaster (1914)